jdevstatic-tutorials/content-dev-workflow/README.md

 and grammar and the structure of the content itself.
 I found it out that the simplest way of doing this is to use Google Docs.
-I will be copy and paste the rendered content in Google Docs.
+I will copy and paste the rendered content in Google Docs.
 Don't get me wrong,
 I am not using this for the content,